 Although antibiotics play an important role in treatment of many diseases, dosage of these medicines is quite important.
 And, often times there are many natural alternatives.
 Misuse of these medicines may cause harsh effects to the gut.
 Often antibiotics today are unnecessarily used on farm animals by industrial food companies, and also by incompetent doctors on viral infections, which causes more harm than help.

 Antibiotics may remove bad bacteria, but they also remove a large amount of healthy gut bacteria, which is why unsupervised use of the antibiotics usually leads to more bodily problems.
+These vitamins can play a significant role in improving gut health.
 Read about the many simple solutions for today’s many health problems.

 Stress can certainly be a contributing factor, not only does it stop the brain from functioning properly, but also causes problems with the gut.
 Uncontrolled stress causes distortions in the gut functioning, which causes unhealthy gut bacteria to take control and cause havoc within the system.
 If one has high stress levels all the time, he/she may also have an unhealthy gut.